MatthewDulchinos/CMS/README.md

 		id = the identify code
 	example: http://127.0.0.1:5000/code/Q9982
 	example response:
+		[
 			{
     			"code": "Q9982",
     			"description": "Flutemetamol f18 diagnostic"
 			}
+		]
-	Functionality: fetches the description for a given code, returns 404 if the code isnt in the database
+	Functionality: fetches the description for a given code, returns 404 if the code isnt in the database.
+If you only include part of a code, you will get all the matching codes (try "Q9" to see this)

 GET /search:
 	Query parameters: